Trails in Mission, BC

 Starts on either east side of Hayward Dam (lower) or on the east of the Stave Dam (upper) on Dewdney Trunk Road.
 Can join the BC Hydro ‘Railway Trail’ for a return trip (18km).
 Please check the BC Hydro website recreation section for trail closures at the Hayward Dam/Hairsine Inlet.
 Full route is mainly closed for 2013.

 Distance: A 7.4 km return trip to the lake via logging road and trail.
 Additional trail built around the west side of the lake and joining the logging road.

 Starts across from the Municipal Landfill on Dewdney Trunk Road.

 Mt.
-Crickmer Trail – CURRENTLY CLOSED due to active logging (Hiking only)
+Crickmer Trail – (Hiking only)

 Distance: A 17.6 km return trip to Mt.
 Crickmer.
 Starts at Kearsley Road approximately 6.9 km along Burma Road (Florence Lake Forest Service Road) from Stave Dam.
 This is an undesignated, unmaintained back country route to the summit.
 Hike 7.5 km on active and permanently deactivated logging road to the trailhead and another 1.3 km to the summit of Mt.
 Crickmer.
 Trail is steep with some rope sections, therefore not suitable for bikes or horses.